vezzsah/obsec_test/README.md

 go build -o obsec-server && ./obsec-server
 ```

-For HELM execution, have a minikube service running, and create a configmap.yaml under ./obsec-chart/templates
+For HELM execution, have a minikube service running, and create the fields TOKEN_TYPE and DATABASE_URL inside the
+configmap.yaml under ./obsec-chart/templates
-The file should contain the following:
+The file should look like the following:
 ```sh
 apiVersion: "v1"
 kind: ConfigMap